junxit/us-congress-bills-110/metadata.md

 - 2008-09-18 — Introduced in House
 - 2008-09-18 — Introduced in House
 - 2008-09-18 — Referred to the House Committee on Energy and Commerce.
+- 2008-09-25 — Committee on Energy and Commerce discharged.
+- 2008-09-25 — Committee on Energy and Commerce discharged.
+- 2008-09-25 — Considered by unanimous consent. (consideration: CR H9926)
+- 2008-09-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-25 — Mr. Pallone asked unanimous consent to discharge from committee and consider.
+- 2008-09-25 — On passage Passed without objection. (text: CR H9926)
+- 2008-09-25 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9926)